Sokom141/BattleShip/README.md

 + Easily configure your player settings and distinguish yourself with a username and an avatar
 + Self-host your game and play with a friend*

-*_When hosting the game you may be required to open the port or modify the firewall to play on the Internet_
+*_When hosting the game you may be required to open the port or modify the firewall to play over the Internet_

 ## Status